Introduction to Types of Network

 - Sensitive Data need to be encrypted and protected through the firewall.

-- The administration of networks poses a challenge due to its size and spread.
+- The administration of networks poses a challenge due to their size and spread.

 Networks provide the much-needed background infrastructure for digital evolution by interconnecting computer devices.
-A lot of new applications are being built over various network platform and it is imperative that connectivity should be available on a 24×7 window.
+Many new applications are being built over various network platforms, and connectivity must be available on a 24×7 window.